-- Legislation related to a regional funding measure for transportation, including potentially transportation and other priorities, such as climate resilience and affordable housing. - Other legislation aligned with the goals of Plan Bay Area 2050.
+• Develop annual advocacy program, which may include leading legislation related to a regional funding measure for transportation, including potentially transportation and other priorities such as climate resilience, and supporting other legislation aligned with the goals of Plan Bay Area 2050.

-- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency. - Increase the safety of the transportation system for motorized and non-motorized users. - Increase the accessibility and mobility of people and freight. - Protect and enhance the environment, promote energy conservation, improve quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns. - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation.
+- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency. - Increase the safety of the transportation system for motorized and non-motorized users.

+- Increase the accessibility and mobility of people and freight. - Protect and enhance the environment, promote energy conservation, improve quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns. - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation.

 - Tackling the Climate Crisis Transition to a Clean Energy, Resilient Future

-- Equity and Justice40 in Transportation Planning
+- Equity and Justice 40 in Transportation Planning

 - Complete Streets

 - Public Involvement

 - Planning and Environment Linkages (PEL)

 - Data in Transportation Planning